ideaspaper/sheets-mcp/README.md

 ### Authentication Errors

 - Ensure your service account email is shared with the spreadsheet you're trying to access
-- Verify that both Sheets API and Drive API are enabled in your Google Cloud project
+- Verify that the Sheets API is enabled in your Google Cloud project
 - Check that the credentials file path is correct and the file is readable

 ### Permission Errors

-- Make sure the service account has been granted access to the spreadsheet
+- Make sure the service account has been granted access to the spreadsheet (share it with the service account email)
-- For Drive folder operations, ensure the service account has access to the specified folder

 ### API Quota Errors